FormShantonu/NodeJs/node_interview_note.md

 > What is Middleware?

-The middleware in node. js is a function that will have all the access for requesting an object, responding to an object, and moving to the next middleware function in the application request-response cycle.
+The middleware in Node. js is a function that has all the access to request an object, respond to an object, and move to the next middleware function in the application request-response cycle.

 ```
 const express = require('express');
-const app = express;
+const app = express();

 const myLog = function(res,req,next){
   console.log('Hello My Middleware.');